 NOTE: Refer to Fibromyalgia-Flare page/article to better understand ALL of the perpetuating factors.
 These factors contribute directly to trigger points, referring pain, and all of our fibromyalgia symptoms.

 It is important to note that hamstrings (back of legs) are greatly affected by TRPs in the legs and knees and that working these may be difficult for many people on their own.
-Learning and utilizing foam rolling techniques is essential and also some of the tools that I use for compression in these areas can be very helpful.
+Follow on the Fibro Fit People facebook page.
+I have videos where I show various tools for working fascia and trigger points.
+No worries, there is always more than one way.

 Tight hamstrings can greatly exacerbate knee pain …and with fibromyalgia trigger points, we cannot afford that.